+Independent auditor's report

-Independent Auditor's Report to be members of Arbuthnot Banking Group PLC
+to the members of Arbuthnot Banking Group PLC

 1. Our opinion is unmodified

 We have audited the financial statements of Arbuthnot Banking Group PLC ("the Company") for the year ended 31 December 2017 which comprise the consolidated statement of comprehensive income, consolidated statement of financial position, company statement of financial position, consolidated statement of changes in equity, company statement of changes in equity, consolidated statement of cashflows, company statement of cashflows, and the related notes, including the accounting policies in notes 2 & 3.